University of Notre Dame residence halls: Welsh Family Hall

-Welsh Family Hall (commonly known as Welsh Fan) is one of the 29 residence halls on the campus of the University of Notre Dame and one of the 14 female dorms.
-Welsh Family is located directly east of Keough Hall and is directly south of Dillon Hall.
-It houses 262 undergraduate students.
+Welsh Family Hall (commonly known as Welsh Fam) is one of the 29 residence halls on the campus of the University of Notre Dame and one of the 14 female dorms.
+Welsh Family is located directly east of Keough Hall, west of Morris Inn and directly south of Dillon Hall.
+With its 132 rooms, it houses 266 undergraduate students.
 The coat of arms is taken from the Welsh family arms.
 The bordure represents a whirlwind, the mascot of the hall.

 History

 Welsh Family Hall was built in 1997 to house female undergraduate students and designed by the firm Ellerbe Becket.
 Its chapel is named for the Blessed Kateri Tekakwitha.
 The hall was built thanks to a donation from Robert J. Welsh Jr. '56, a trustee emeritus of the university and former member of the Board of Regents of St. Mary's College, and his wife, Kathleen.
-Robert Welsh is the president and chief executive officer of Welsh Oil, Inc. The current rector is Angela De Ciantis-Whitley.
+Robert Welsh is the president and chief executive officer of Welsh Oil, Inc. The current rector is Monica Murphy.

-Traditions

-The hall mascot is the Whirlwind.
-The women of Welsh have a strong interhall sports history, having won the interhall football championship for three years.
-Welsh Family's signature event of each year is Dance Fest and Clary Murphy Thomas run, 5K run which honors Brionne Clary, Connor Murphy, and Miranda Thomas, three class of 2002 students from the Class of 2002 who lost their battles with leukemia.

-The hall also debuted a new event, the Hoedown Throwdown in the fall of 2018.